 i.
 The state of art: The organisation of thought in an analytical perspective

 ii.
-On the virtual: Bodily potentiality and corporeality
+On the virtual: Corporal potentiality and corporeality

 iii.
 Technological devices